rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/FermentedSweetPepperSalsa.rst

 Directions
 ----------

-1. Roughly chop the bell peppers, jalapenos and onions.
-Then place in a food processor and pulse to mince until you have the desired consistency.
+1. Roughly chop the bell peppers, jalapenos and onions, then pulse in a food processor to mince to the desired consistency.
-2. Transfer to a large bowl and add the garlic and salt.
-There should be a fair amount of brine already created.
+2. Transfer to a large bowl and add the garlic and salt; a fair amount of brine should already form.
-3. Transfer the mixture into a quart or half gallon jar.
-Press the mixture down with either your hand or a pestle to further extract the brine from the veggies.
-If you are using a weighting system then place the weight on top.
+3. Pack the mixture into a quart or half gallon jar, then press down with your hand or a pestle to extract more brine from the veggies; if using a weighting system, set the weight on top.
 4. Seal the jar with your fermenter lid.
-5. Wait 14-21 days for the ferment to complete.
-Begin to taste at the two week mark.
-As long as the ferment is under the brine in the cold storage this ferment can last upwards of a couple of years in the fridge.
+5. Ferment 14-21 days until complete, tasting at the two week mark.
+As long as it stays under the brine in cold storage, this ferment keeps upwards of a couple of years in the fridge.